identity-com/docs/showcase/README.md

 # Check the balance for the controlled Cryptid account
 $ cryptid balance --as controlled

-# Perform a transfer transaction using your default account as the controlled account.
+# Perform a transfer transaction from the controlled account, signing with the default account.
 $ cryptid transfer me 0.1 --as controlled
 ```